daveabrock/daveabrock.github.io/_posts/2020-05-24-dotnet-stacks-1.markdown

 title: "The .NET Stacks #1: Microsoft Build, announcements galore!"
 tags: [dotnet-stacks]
 comments: false
-excerpt: We discuss all of the Microsoft Build news!
+subtitle: We discuss all of the Microsoft Build news!
-header:
-    overlay_image: /assets/images/stacks-1-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/stacks-1-card.png
 ---

+{: .box-note}
 This is an archive of my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
 Subscribers don't have to wait a week to receive the content.
-{: .notice--success}

 Welcome to the very first issue of *The .NET Stacks*!
 I appreciate all of you for being my first subscribers—even before it was even launched.
 If you have any suggestions, you can simply reply to this email or [hit me up on Twitter](https://twitter.com/dotnetstacks).
 And if you like what you see, I would love for you to [share with others](https://www.dotnetstacks.com) as well.
 Let's get started!